chauhansachin13/SORTING-ALGORITHMS-VISUALIZER/README.md

 For questions or feedback, please contact [sachin_2021bcse084@nitsriac.in](mailto:sachin_2021bcse084@nitsriac.in).

-Sorting Visualizer is a project aimed at making sorting algorithms more comprehensible through visual representation.
+Sorting Algorithms Visualiser is a project aimed at making sorting algorithms more comprehensible through visual representation.
 Happy sorting!